Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 It is a good idea to review the inputs to the task using (``inp flagdata``) before running it.

-Radio Frequency Interference (RFI) are the manmade radio band signals that enter the data and are unwanted.
+Radio Frequency Interferences (RFI) are the manmade radio band signals that enter the data and are unwanted.
 Signals such as those produced by satellites, aircraft communications are confined to narrow bands in the frequency and will appear as frequency channels that have very high amplitudes.
 It is not easy to remove the RFI from such channels and recover our astronomical signal.
 Thus we will flag the affected channels (may be individual or groups of channels).
 There are many ways to flag RFI - could be done manually after inspecting the spectra or using automated flaggers that look for outliers.